Nigel Walker (athlete): Biography

 As a rugby player, he played on the wing for Cardiff RFC.
 Walker made his Wales debut on 6 March 1993 in the five nations match against Ireland.
 He went on to win 17 caps for Wales, scoring 12 tries and making his final appearance 21 February 1998 against England.

 Walker was a participant in Catchphrase, a Welsh learning programme broadcast on Radio Wales in 2000.
 Walker was appointed Head of Sport at BBC Wales in 2001.
 In 2010, Walker became the National Director at the English Institute of Sport (EIS).
 In 2018, celebrating Black History Month in the United Kingdom, Walker was included in a list of 100 "Brilliant, Black and Welsh" people.

 Walker left his role at the EIS in Autumn 2021, to take up the position of Performance Director at the Welsh Rugby Union.
 He became the acting CEO of the WRU in January 2023 following the resignation of Steve Phillips.

-Contrary to a frequent rumour, he did not participate in Gladiators.
-Walker dispelled the rumour: "I didn’t compete in Gladiators.
-It’s a big myth.
-Glen Webbe did, I didn’t.
+Contrary to a frequent rumour, he did participate in Gladiators.
+Walker dispelled the rumour: "I did compete in Gladiator as Hermes … the fast one.
+It’s a big myth that I didn’t compete.
+Glen Webbe didn’t, I did.
 I have corrected it on Wikipedia three times and it keeps coming back up".